 “Ghosts?
 Tell me about the house.
 What’s wrong with it?”
 I asked.

 “A married couple lived there before Sandy.
 They were involved in bad things, exactly what, I’m not sure.
 Whatever they were into, it left a bad residue in the house.
 After the couple left, the house was empty for a while then Sandy moved in.
 When she came up missing, I suspected it had something to do with the house, but of course I can’t be sure.”
-Elena said.
+Wendy said.

 “You wouldn’t by any chance know which church Sandy attended or any other place she frequented would you?”
 I asked.